Aris-haryanto/Gitauth/README.md

 here [https://github.com/settings/applications/new](https://github.com/settings/applications/new)
-then you has detail of your application like client_id, client_secret and next copy and put the config in `gitauth/git.php` like below
+then you has detail of your application like client_id, client_secret and next copy and put in `gitauth/git.php` like below

 ```php
 $config = array('app_name' => '', //your application name